rikosintie/CookBook/Aruba/Procurve/Alias.md

   2      100/1000T  Up     100HDx  Auto         off   Ubiquit... multi Yes     No        0
 ```

-I checked the port configuraiton and it was set to `auto`.
-I checked the Ubiquiti wireles bridge on the port and it was configured for 100FDX!
+I checked the port configuraiton and it was set to `auto.` I checked the Ubiquiti wireless bridge on the port and it was configured for 100FDX!
 I changed the port to 100FDx and the problem was resolved.

 Why did that happen?
 The Ubiquiti was set to 100FDx which disabled the Ehternet auto negotiation packets.
-Since the switch was set to auto but not receiving auto negotiation packets it set the port to 100FDx.
+Since the switch was set to auto but not receiving auto negotiation packets it set the port to 100HDx.

 **show ip**</br>